MDIL-SNU/SevenNet/pretrained_potentials/SevenNet_0/README.md

 ## SevenNet-0
 SevenNet-0 is an interatomic potential pre-trained on the [M3GNet dataset](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599).

+**Warning:** If you used SevenNet-0 before April 23, 2024, you might be using the problematic version.
+Please refer to ./archive/240423_SevenNet_0/README.md for guidance.

 It can be directly applied to any system without training and fine-tuned with another dataset if accuracy is unsatisfactory.

 - checkpoint_sevennet_0.pth: checkpoint of SevenNet-0 model.